Import One Stop Shop (IOSS) FAQs

 I pay for my postage via a franking meter.
 Can I use IOSS?

 No – international postage is only available through franking meters for items of personal correspondence.
 These do not require the provision of customs data.
 IOSS is for the sale of goods which is not personal correspondence and so cannot be paid for through a franking meter as the necessary customs data and IOSS number cannot be provided.
 We recommend that you use Royal Mail Click & Drop.

 How do I provide Royal Mail with my IOSS number?

 In order for IOSS to work we need you to allocate the correct IOSS number to each item (parcel) you send to the EU.

 - For orders made through your own website you need to provide us with your IOSS number if you have registered for one.

 - If you are using Taxamo Assure, you register with them and provide us with Taxamo’s IOSS number.

 - If you are selling via a Marketplace, then you will use their IOSS number when shipping items via Royal Mail.

-- If you do not have an IOSS number (either one you have registered for/received from Deloitte), a Marketplace one or one from Taxamo Assure, it’s not possible to use IOSS through Royal Mail and items will be sent Delivered Duties Unpaid (DDU).
+- If you do not have an IOSS number a Marketplace one or one from Taxamo Assure, it’s not possible to use IOSS through Royal Mail and items will be sent Delivered Duties Unpaid (DDU).
 This means the recipient will be asked to pay VAT and a handling fee before the item is delivered.